This Golden Turmeric Milk latte recipe is a soothing, delicious beverage full of ingredients that will leave you feeling comforted and well.

 - Add spices to a small bowl and mix thoroughly.

-- Pour turmeric milk through strainer into cup.
+- Pour turmeric milk through a strainer into a cup or mug.
+(Optional, to remove any large specks of spice.)

-- Store remaining spice mixture in airtight container away from heat and light.
+- Store remaining spice mixture in an airtight container away from heat and light.